evanpetersen919/Chest-X-Ray-Classifier/README.md

 ```

 The app will open in your browser at `http://localhost:8501`.
 Upload a chest X-ray image to get instant disease predictions with probability scores and visualizations.

+**Quick Test:** Sample X-ray images are provided in the `samples/` folder.
+Try uploading these to see the model in action.

 ### Training